FredIde/sherlog-holmes/README.md

   stacktrace: ^(\s+at)|(Caused by\:)|(\s+\.{3}\s\d+\smore)
 ```

 The configuration should contain a unique id and at least a pattern for the log **entry**.
-Place you configuration file in a `*.yml` file inside you `$HOME/.sherlog/patterns` directory and you're ready to go!
+Place you configuration file in a `*.yml` file inside your `$HOME/.sherlog/patterns` directory and you're ready to go!

 ## Usage